shabtronic/GateXpander/README.md

 It smooths the amount of gain change based on the signal distance from the Threshold value - this stops abrupt changes that cause distortion.

+For the Compress Ratio - when the Knee amount is above 0% it will start to mirror the signal about the threshold access - this is super handy for "suckback/pumping" sounds.